 AJ has worked with teens and adults on a variety of issues including, but not limited to substance-use disorders, other addictions, anxiety, mood disorders, grief, personality disorders, oppositional defiance, dual diagnoses, boundaries, and parenting.

-In her free time, AJ enjoys being outside, exercising, spending time with friends, eating BBQ, drinking coffee, and hanging out with her dog, Wyatt.
+In her free time, AJ enjoys being outside, exercising, and spending time with friends.
+She also enjoys eating BBQ, drinking coffee, and hanging out with her dog, Wyatt.

-AJ graduated from Texas A&M University with a Bachelor’s degree in Recreation, Park and Tourism Sciences and completed a Master of Social Work at the University of Alabama.
+AJ graduated from Texas A&M University with a bachelor’s degree in Recreation, Park and Tourism Sciences.
+She has also completed a Master of Social Work at the University of Alabama.
 She is a licensed clinical social worker.